Battle of Sauchieburn: Father and son

 James III had faced rebellion for months, with a complicated series of events leading to Sauchieburn.
 The rebels having made James, Duke of Rothesay their figurehead earlier in the year, James III became determined to get hold of his son and settle the matter.
 However he broke his written word that he would negotiate first, instead travelling south to Edinburgh from his stronghold in the north.
-This breaking of his word apparently caused some of his strong supporters to desert him, such as Huntly, Erroll, Marishal, and Glamis; they adopted a neutral stance on the issues.
+This breaking of his word apparently caused some of his strong supporters to desert him, such as Huntly, Erroll, Marischal, and Glamis; they adopted a neutral stance on the issues.
 In May, James crossed the river to use Blackness as a base, with the Duke of Rothesay at Linlithgow.
 However, attempts to reach the prince at Linlithgow were defeated in a small skirmish, and James was forced back to Blackness, from where he fled, leaving behind those he had given as hostages to the rebels.
 By 16 May he was back in Edinburgh, and began spreading money around to raise supporters, including to his half uncle, John Stewart, 1st Earl of Atholl.
 At this point the rebels were geographically split, some at Stirling, some at Linlithgow.
 James again took the initiative with a sudden move over to Fife with his supporters and their men, advancing on Stirling, where on 10 June he took the rebels by surprise, driving them southwards.
 This left James with the town of Stirling, perhaps not the castle, from where he advanced on 11 June to meet the combined forces of the rebels driven from Stirling and those who had come from Linlithgow in support.
-To aid him in battle he had the sword of Robert the Bruce with him.
+To aid him in battle, James III carried with him the sword of Robert the Bruce.
 Dr John Ireland heard the King's confession.
 His army was arrayed by the advocate John Ross of Montgrenan and battle began.